| Alexa 2.5M rank | websiteval Need essay service? Visit DoMyEssay.net and get custom essays online.

-I'm an American-Born Chinese (ABC some call that) with a west-coast Washington accent.
-The Chinese called that first generation, but the Japanese would call Nisei or second generation.
+I'm an American-Born Chinese (ABC some call that) which the Chinese called first generation, but the Japanese would call Nisei or second generation.

 My parent's idea of the American Dream was sending all 7 kids (who all played violin) as the original tiger parents to MIT and Stanford.
 That's a feat which the next generation isn't going to repeat, but in our day then we didn't have the internet or mobile phones or openGL.